-The boulders are remnants of a granite mass that formed deep in the earth during creation.
-As the magma cooled, it shrunk and cracked.
+The boulders are remnants of a granite mass that formed deep in the earth during Creation.
+As the magma cooled, it shrank and cracked.
 But the weight of the overlying rock layers kept the cracks from appearing.

 When the Flood washed away the overlying rock layers, it released the weight on the granite, and cracks opened up.
 The receding floodwaters scraped the continent down to the bedrock, exposing the granite.